Ten Things to do on the Island of Lipari

 Vico Morfeo 50

 We started a very rainy morning in this tiny pastry shop tucked into a tiny corner.
-Owners, Giovanni and his wife immediately started making cappuccinos and pulling out intricately decorated sweet treats from behind the glass case so that we could get the perfect Instagram shot.
-Frutta Martorana, made with sweet almond paste were shaped into bunches of grapes, pomegranates, eggplants, even arancini.
-Light green cassata were toped with a single glistening red candies cherry.
+Owners, Giovanni, and his wife immediately started making cappuccinos and pulling out intricately decorated sweet treats from behind the glass case so that we could get the perfect Instagram shot.
+Frutta Martorana, made with sweet almond paste was shaped into bunches of grapes, pomegranates, eggplants, even arancini.
+Light green cassata was topped with a single glistening red candies cherry.
 Cannolis were filled with just barely sweet ricotta cream (The sign of a truly great cannoli place is stacks of freshly fried EMPTY cases that are only filled to order) and a dusting of just barely salty pistachios and presented on a gold foil tray.
 I am still thinking about those cannoli.

 Buy a Colorful Beach Bag at La Casa Eoliana.

 via Garibaldi 47